LanceAve/OpenGL_Exploration_Escapades/README.md

 # Preamble
+**_Note: This is just the "landing page."
+This repo heavily relies on branches to demo milestones reached.
+I would highly recommend that you go [here](#branches-and-overview) to see the branches and all the info surrounding them.
+There's even a little table there.
+Ooohh._**

 Heya.
 This is my exploration of using C++ to learn how to use OpenGL.
 It makes use of the material found in:

 1. https://learnopengl.com/